egaillardon/jmeter/README.md

 ## Changelog
 * Apache JMeter 5.0
+  * 5.0.0-2.1.0 :
+    * Add the ability to launch a command other than `jmeter`.
   * 5.0.0-2.0.0 :
     * Change base image from openjdk to openjdk-alpine : https://hub.docker.com/_/openjdk
   * 5.0.0-1.2.0 :